What's prime time look like at Atlantic City casinos? 'It's so discouraging.'

-ATLANTIC CITY — It was Saturday night at the Hard Rock Casino Hotel and all Joe Lupo could do was grimace.
+ATLANTIC CITY — It was Saturday night at Hard Rock Hotel & Casino Atlantic City, and all Joe Lupo could do was grimace.
 Last call had come and gone at the almost comic pandemic hour of 9:50 p.m., and the exodus had begun, as gamblers carrying their takeout noodles in brown bags headed for the escalator.

-"It's so discouraging," said Lupo, president of Hard Rock, which two years ago took over the old Trump Taj Mahal, during the casino's nightly governor-imposed shut down of food and beverage service.
+"It's so discouraging," said Lupo, president of Hard Rock, which two years ago took over the old Trump Taj Mahal Casino Resort, during the casino's nightly governor-imposed shutdown of food and beverage service.
 "We were doing really well.
 We were really gaining some ground."

 He flashed back a year ago, when 5,500 people would have been exiting the Etess Arena from a Mariah Carey show, flooding the casino floor, the nightclubs just opening, and ballrooms filled with holiday parties.
 Prime time in any self-respecting Atlantic City casino would be just starting, not ending.